-A couple finds a vetted contractor for their kitchen—finally
+A couple aims to find a vetted contractor for their East Village kitchen renovation—finally

 With low interest rates, they decided to refinance their mortgage and renovate, which brings this story to the present day.
 Despite those DIY fixes, the kitchen wasn’t at its full potential.
 A dropped ceiling in certain areas eliminated what could be very useful storage space.
 The recessed canned lights hanging from the ceiling also made the kitchen feel small.
 Even with a cutout in the wall toward the living room, the layout didn’t suit entertaining.
 “Whenever we had company,” said Susan, “everyone would squeeze into the end of the kitchen while I cooked and doled out snacks.”

-After: With the disaster of the bathroom contractor etched in their minds, Susan and Carl promised themselves to scrutinize the next person they worked with.
-They found Sweeten, a free service that connects renovators with thoroughly vetted building professionals, and posted their project.
-That choice paid off many times over.
+With the disaster of the bathroom contractor etched in their minds, Susan and Carl promised themselves to scrutinize the next person they worked with.
+They found Sweeten and posted their project, a choice that paid off many times over.
 For example, they discovered a beam that they feared would force them to shorten the cabinets and give up storage space.
 But the Sweeten contractor they chose “knew exactly how to notch out the back of the taller cabinets to accommodate the beam,” said Susan.

 The couple spent hours on Pinterest and decided against uniformity in the long, narrow space, opting for family- and pet-friendly materials and layout instead.
 “We wanted to eliminate the bowling alley feel,” she said.
 This was achieved by mixing cabinets and shelves, as well as glass and solid doors, and horizontal and vertical lines.
 Moving the window gate from the inside to outside was another simple fix that made a big difference.
 That change now enables them to open the bottom half of the gate.
 They opted for a painted backsplash rather than tile.
 “It leaves open the possibility of changing colors when you get tired of it,” she said.